cocowheeler/Bios301/slides/lecture5_data_processing.md

 * gender
 * nationality

-For example, let's look at the `initreg` variable in the HAART dataset, which shows the initial drug regimen for each patient:
+For example, let's look at the `init.reg` variable in the HAART dataset, which shows the initial drug regimen for each patient:

     !r
-    > str(haart$initreg)
+    > str(haart$init.reg)
      Factor w/ 47 levels "3TC,ABC,AZT",..: 10 10 10 17 19 17 17 10 1 27 ...

 This shows each drug combination has a label and a unique number for each combination.
 These numbers, however, have no intrinsic order.